kpreisser/AsyncReaderWriterLockSlim/README.md

 	This means e.g. synchronous methods will still work even if the ThreadPool (used for async task continuations) is currently exhausted.
-  * The lock is not *fair* ([just as the underlying `SemaphoreSlim`](https://github.com/dotnet/corefx/issues/13584)), which means there is no guarantee in which order threads (or tasks) will acquire the lock (if multiple threads want to get a write lock at the same time using synchronous methods).<br>
+  * The lock is not *fair* ([just as the underlying `SemaphoreSlim`](https://github.com/dotnet/corefx/issues/13584)), which means there is no guarantee in which order threads will acquire the lock (e.g. if multiple threads want to get a write lock at the same time using synchronous methods).<br>
 	Fairness can actually lead to problems like lock convoys, and shouldn't be needed in most cases.
   * Consider the following scenario: Thread A holds a read lock.
 During that time, Thread B tries to